Frank Snyder joined his first union when he was 16, as a member of a band who wanted protections he wouldn't otherwise have had in the industry.

 Snyder will join delegates Alaysha Claiborne of Red Lion, Salome Johnson of Hallam, and alternate delegate George Sanders of Red Lion.
 Also attending as delegates elected by the Democratic Party of Pennsylvania are state Rep. Eugene DePasquale, D-York City, York City Mayor Kim Bracey and House of Representatives candidate Sarah Speed of Springettsbury Township.

 Several of the delegates appeared at a state Democratic party press conference held Thursday on York City's Continental Square.
-They
+They said the differences between the two parties are clear: Republicans want "top-down" government in which the rich benefit while Democrats want the working middle class to chart the country's course.

 Excitement: While Snyder is ready to work, first-time delegate Salome Johnson said she loves the democratic process and is extremely excited about being a delegate at the convention.